enzonjagi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ Replace all characters A and c from input to Z and e respectively.
 20-hiago removes all letters c and C from input.
 21-reverse reverse standard input.
+22-users_and_homes a script that displays all users and their home directories, sorted by users.
+Based on the /etc/passwd